Confidential counseling for CSU employees and family

 There are many groups and events at CSU that offer community around a variety of interests and issues.
 Here we list a few around fitness, teaching and learning, and inclusion and equity.

 Noon Hour Faculty and Staff Fitness program.
 Facilities available in the Moby B Complex from 11:30 a.m. to 1:30 p.m. include: basketball courts, handball/racquetball courts, weight rooms, swimming pool, and locker rooms.
 In addition, work out clothing, laundry, and lockers are provided.
-The current fee is $75 per semester.
+The current fee is $100 per semester; discounts available.

 Adult Fitness.
 This program offers Fort Collins community members regular fitness assessments and a variety of exercise options including group classes, strength training, and flexibility training.
-CSU faculty and staff receive a 50% discount on the price of an individual membership.
+CSU faculty and staff receive a discount, and can get a month free membership.

 Drop-in Dance Class.
 CSU Dance hosts a free dance class for faculty and staff on Fridays from 4 – 5 p.m.
 No prior dance experience is needed.
 Classes are centered on Ballet, Modern, and Jazz techniques and accommodations are made for beginning through advanced dancers as needed.